deconvolution/BISQ/README.md

 # BISQ
 VTI BISQ poroelastic wave equation \
-This is a Matlab code pachage to solve BISQ poroelastic wave equation based on Parra, J. O. (1997).\
+This is a Matlab code package to solve BISQ poroelastic wave equation based on Parra, J. O. (1997).\
 Perfectly matched layers and absorbing boundary condition are applied. \
 Please download all of the files and run 'poro_template.m' for simulation.\
 Reference \